MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/checkpoints.md

 ### Using PowerShell

-To rename a checkpoint, use the following command.

 ``` powershell
 Rename-VMCheckpoint –VMName <virtual machine name> –Name <checkpoint name> --NewName <new checkpoint name>
 ```

 ## Deleting checkpoints
-**Delete Checkpoint** – when a checkpoint is no longer needed, deleting it frees up storage space on the Hyper-V host.
+Deleting checkpoints can help create space on your Hyper-V host.

 Behind the scenes, checkpoints are stored as .avhdx files in the same location as the .vhdx files for the virtual machine.
 When you delete a checkpoint, Hyper-V merges the .avhdx and .vhdx files for you.
 Once completed, the checkpoint's .avhdx file will be deleted from the file system.